HUSTzhaowei/1996zw.github.io/_pages/home.md

 # Biography

 Wei Zhao received the BE degree of electronic science and technology in 2018, from Huazhong University of Science and Technology (HUST).
-Now, he is a PhD student majoring computer architecture in HUST (advised by: Dan Feng, Wei Tong).
+Now, he is a Ph.D student majoring computer architecture in HUST (advised by: Dan Feng, Wei Tong).
 The main research interests include non-volatile memory (NVM), processing in memory architecture and secure main memory.

 # Publications